apache/mxnet/docs/architecture/note_engine.md

 However, immutability presents several challenges:

-- It's harder to schedule resource contention problems, as arise when dealing with random numbers and deletion.
+- It's harder to schedule resource contention problems, such as those that arise when dealing with random numbers and deletion.
-- The engine usually needs to manage resources (memory, random number) to avoid conflicts.
-It's harder to plug in user-allocated space, etc.
+- The engine usually needs to manage resources (memory, random number generation) to avoid conflicts.
+It's harder to plug in user-allocated space, etc..
 - Preallocated static memory isn't available, again because the usual pattern is to write to a preallocated layer space, which is not supported if data is immutable.

 Allowing mutation mitigates these issues.